gajus/eslint-plugin-jsdoc/.README/rules/valid-types.md

 #### Options

-- `allowEmptyNamepaths` (default: true) - Set to `false` to bulk disallow empty name paths with groups 2 and 4 (these might often be expected to have an accompanying name path, though they have some indicative value without one; these may also allow names to be defined in another manner elsewhere in the block)
+- `allowEmptyNamepaths` (default: true) - Set to `false` to bulk disallow empty name paths with namepath groups 2 and 4 (these might often be expected to have an accompanying name path, though they have some indicative value without one; these may also allow names to be defined in another manner elsewhere in the block)
 - `checkSeesForNamepaths` (default: false) - Set this to `true` to insist that `@see` only use name paths (the tag is normally permitted to allow other text)